-- (4) To remove any doubt, it is declared that at the end of the term- - (a) the engagement expires; and - (b) the person can not act again as a service contractor without a new engagement.
+- (3) If the unexpired term of the engagement purports to be longer than 25 years, it is taken to be 25 years. - (4) To remove any doubt, it is declared that at the end of the term- - (a) the engagement expires; and - (b) the person can not act again as a service contractor without a new engagement.

-118 Term of authorisation of letting agent [SM, s 120]
+131 Term of authorisation of letting agent [SM, s 141]

-(1) The term provided for in the authorisation of a person as a letting agent (after allowing for any rights or options of extension or renewal) must not be longer than 25 years.
+(1) The term provided for in the authorisation of a person as a letting agent, after allowing for any rights or options of extension or renewal, must not be longer than 25 years.

-The authorisation of a letting agent begins on 1 January 2009 and is for a term of 15 years with a right of renewal of 10 years.
-The authorisation can not end later than 31 December 2033.
+The authorisation of a letting agent begins on 1 January 2021 and is for a term of 15 years with a right of renewal of 10 years.
+The authorisation can not end later than 31 December 2045.

-- (2) The body corporate may subsequently amend the authorisation to include a right or option of extension or renewal (a subsequent right or option) only if- - (a) the subsequent right or option is for not longer than 5 years; and - (b) the unexpired term of the authorisation, from the day the resolution approving the subsequent right or option is passed by the body corporate, is not more than 25 years; and - (c) section 112 is complied with for the amendment.
+- (2) The body corporate may subsequently amend the authorisation to include a right or option of extension or renewal (a subsequent right or option) only if- - (a) the subsequent right or option is for not longer than 5 years; and - (b) the unexpired term of the authorisation, from the day the resolution approving the subsequent right or option is passed by the body corporate, is not more than 25 years; and - (c) section 125 is complied with for the amendment.

-The term of the authorisation of a letting agent is 25 years beginning on 1 January 2009.
-On 1 January 2014, the body corporate could amend the authorisation to include a right of renewal of 5 years.
+The term of the authorisation of a letting agent is 25 years beginning on 1 January 2021.
+On 1 January 2026, the body corporate could amend the authorisation to include a right of renewal of 5 years.

-- (3) If the unexpired term of the authorisation purports to be longer than 25 years, it is taken to be 25 years. - (4) To remove any doubt, it is declared that at the end of the term- - (a) the authorisation expires; and
+- (3) If the unexpired term of the authorisation purports to be longer than 25 years, it is taken to be 25 years. - (4) To remove any doubt, it is declared that at the end of the term-

-(b) the person can not act again as a letting agent without a new authorisation.
+- (a) the authorisation expires; and - (b) the person can not act again as a letting agent without a new authorisation.

-119 Commencement of term of engagement or authorisation [SM, s 121]
+132 Commencement of term of engagement or authorisation [SM, s 142]